Expungement Lawyer in College Station, Texas, Working on your behalf to clear your record

 If you are uncertain about what may appear on criminal background checks, it is a good idea to consult with an expungement attorney who can analyze your record and give you legal advice on how to best proceed.
 Many clients are surprised to learn that criminal offenses that they thought were minor infractions are actually holding them back from advancing in life.

-If you have never been placed on probation or convicted of a crime, you have a good chance of being able to have your record expunged.
+If you have never been served time in jail or prison or convicted of a crime, you have a good chance of being able to have your record expunged.
 Our highly experienced criminal defense attorneys have vast experience in assisting clients in having their criminal records expunged or sealed.

 How Can Expunctions and Non-disclosures Help Me to Clear or Seal My Criminal Record?